tompazourek/BindingRedirectR/readme.md

 BindingRedirectR.exe input.json
 ```

-The output will be in: `input.json.log` file in the same folder.
+The generated report will be in: `input.json.log` file in the same folder.

 The `input.json` file looks something like this: